Francode77/Unsupervised_HAR/README.md

 By using tsfresh we will extract the features of all signals in each frame that was segmented from the unlabeled data.

 The total number of signals is 14.
-Using all signals approach and seems exhaustive, but the intention is to later figure out a more fine-tuned method.

 Now we can start the feature extraction on each of the frames that were found with the above method.
-The result is saved in a big vector with 783 (extracted features) for 14 (signals), which results in 783*14 dimensions per frame.
-As mentioned, this process could be greatly improved by selecting only the more relevant features.
-This would reduce the dimensionality and processing time and might improve .
+The result is saved in a **big vector** with 783 (extracted features) for 14 (signals), which results in 783*14 = 10962 dimensions per frame.

+**Note** *Using all signals approach and seems exhaustive, but this is an MVP with the intention to fine-tune this approach if succesful.
+The method could be improved by selecting only the more relevant features.
+This would reduce the dimensionality and processing time and might improve the clustering results.*

 By running the file `feature_extraction_RUN.ipynb` we extract the features from all the available timeseries data in one go.